AliceAndree/odin-linked-list-project/README.md

-# odin-linked-list-project# The Odin Project - Weather App
+# odin-linked-list-project# The Odin Project - Linked Lists

 ## This is an exercise from [The Odin Project](https://www.theodinproject.com/)'s Fullstack JS Path about Linked Lists.